urbit/old-doc/reference/arvo/vane/ford.md

 see if any of them produced a `%1` or a `%2` bolt.
 This gets tiresome, so we pull it out into a separate arm and call it `++cope`.

-Intuitively, we're call the function `fun` with the value in `hoc`, where `fun` takes an argument of type whatever is the value in a `%0` case of `hoc`, and it produces a bolt of some (possibly different) type.
+Intuitively, we're calling the function `fun` with the value in `hoc`, where `fun` takes an argument of type whatever is the value in a `%0` case of `hoc`, and it produces a bolt of some (possibly different) type.
 For brevity, we will refer to the type of the of the value in the `%0` case of a bolt as the "type of the bolt".

 If the `hoc` bolt we're given as input to `fun` is already a `%1` or a `%2` bolt, then we simply produce that.
 We don't even try to run `fun` on it.